River Patrol (film): Plot

 Two British customs officers, Robby and Jean, go undercover, pretending to be husband and wife in order to smash a ring of smugglers along the Thames.
 During the investigation they visit the most shady places of London, including "Sure", a night club with the worst imaginable reputation in the city.
 The fake spouses befriend and dupe the night club owner and find evidence leading to the identity of the top boss of the smuggling ring.
-The criminals are planing to smuggle 20,000 pairs of nylon stockings hidden in laundry baskets.
+The criminals are planning to smuggle 20,000 pairs of nylon stockings hidden in laundry baskets.
 However, the agents' identities are discovered by the criminals before they can report back to their superiors, and they are kidnapped by the thugs and held prisoner until they are rescued by the River Patrol.